abend0c1/pub/README.md

 - Support for a number of "registers" to record state.
 For example, R0 to R15.
 - Support for basic arithmetic.
 Add, subtract, etc.
 - Support for conditional logic.
 For example, Compare to value, Jump on zero, etc.
+- Addition of an external EEPROM for extra keystroke capacity.

 Construction